Mohsem35/DevOps/Kubernetes/KubernetesCompleteCourseNana.md

 - **Permanent IP address**
 - **Lifecycle of Pod and Service NOT connected**, so even if the Pod dies the service and it's IP address will stay.
 So you don't have to change that endpoint anymore
+- Service is also a **load-balancer**

+`Service` request catch করে, forward করে যেই node টা least busy আছে

 > _Note:_ External services are services that opens the communication from external sources(browser) but you wouldn't want your database to be open to the public requests.
 For that আমি internal service use করব।